Sport Science – Bachelor of Science

 You can find out more about career entry in the interview series #dreamjob - Starting a career.
 Alumni of the University of Konstanz report on their very personal career entry.

 The study programme is based on modules, i.e. there is a variety of modules from which you have to attend a specific number of courses and complete the corresponding performance assessments.
 The study programme has 16 modules.
 These modules include theoretical and practical courses as well as transferable skills courses.
+A detailed overview can be found in the study plan.

 Your personal preferences, abilities and professional aspirations will help you to choose your areas of focus and shape your study contents together with a mentor.
 Possible areas of focus are: